sagesteppe/Ecoloradense/README.md

   2) Collect tissue from more than 15 (preferably 20 individuals) per population visited
   3) Ideally do this in one season

-goals were not meet - however I came quite close.
+goals were not meet - however I came quite close. check the data for deats.

 The data set was intended for use in exploring landscape genomics studies; in particular the effects of topographic isolation on plant population differentiation since a tentatively recent glacial event.
 A core aspect of this is understanding the isolation of populations, effective population census size, and -leaning out on a branch - reconstructing at historic time intervals habitat suitability and distances between patches.